jloveric/high-order-layers-torch/README.md

 ## Is this a KAN?

 Actually a single layer piecewise polynomial KAN (which is actually 2 layers) is a special case of a 2 layer piecewise polynomial network, which is used in this repo.
-I think the general name for should be "high order networks" as that is consistent with descriptions used in numerical methods and computational physics.
+Other names that have been used in the past Deep FLANN (functional link artificial neural network).

-Why would you use this instead of a KAN?
-This approach is actually slightly simpler to implement and visualize and may actually run better on the GPU.
-It also more closely aligns with approaches used to solving PDEs.
+Lagrange polynomials are widely used in finite element analysis and have the advantage that the value of the weight is actually the value of the function at that point in space.
+By limiting the weights you are limiting the maximum value of the function (the function may be higher than the weights in between the nodes).
+Also, when you go beyond the range of definition [-1,1] the polynomial is still defined, whether you want it defined that way at high polynomial order is another question.

 ## Fully Connected Layer Types
 All polynomials are Lagrange polynomials with Chebyshev interpolation points.